Nepiophilia / Infantophilia

 Overview

-Nepiophilia, also termed infantophilia, names a sexual interest directed at infants and toddlers: conventionally those under about five years of age.
-In clinical taxonomy it is treated not as a free-standing diagnosis but as a subtype of pedophilia, distinguished only by the extreme youth of the focus.
-This article records it strictly as a forensic and historical category.
-There is no lawful or consensual form of this interest: infants cannot consent, any enactment is child sexual abuse, and nothing here gives instructional detail.
-The sections below trace where the label came from, how thinly it is evidenced, and why the only responsible framing is harm prevention.
+Nepiophilia, also called infantophilia, is a proposed label for sexual interest directed at infants and toddlers: conventionally those under about five years of age.
+It is not a free-standing diagnosis.
+Clinical taxonomy treats it as a subtype of pedophilia, distinguished only by the extreme youth of the focus, and even that status is contested.
+This article records the term strictly as a forensic and historical category.
+There is no lawful or consensual form of this interest: infants cannot consent, any enactment is child sexual abuse, and nothing here offers instructional detail.
+What follows traces where the label came from, how thinly it is evidenced, and why harm prevention is the only responsible framing.

 History & origins